Do Hard Things. Allow them to shape your gratitude.

 Bear wasn’t one of those rescue puppies.
 Or dogs.
 My brain is jamming trying to form one cohesive sentence about him.
 When my mom would discipline him, Bear would turn on me, and I’d receive the brunt of his frustrations.
 When it was time to return to college courses in the fall and I was no longer around during the day, Bear would ignore me when I came home.
 If anyone in my family showed care for another animal, Bear would disappear to the absolute other side of the yard.
 He’d move as far away as he could from the whole lot of us, moping and pouting and refusing treats.
 When he felt it was time for his daily walk, and I wasn’t ready, he’d nip at my fingers and start jumping like a kangaroo.
 Once when we were running, I tripped over him.
 Knocked us both to the ground.
 I began to get up only to find Bear was already standing, ready to fight.
 During the 2007 ice storm, Bear figured out if he didn’t go potty in the backyard, I’d take him for a run.
 With icy limbs falling around us like bombs, we hightailed it to a clearing on the other side of our property.
 He was overjoyed; I thought we were crazy.

 We had a bench on the deck.
 Bear took over ownership.
 He would sit on it, looking around.
 When I went outside and sat beside him, he’d jump down and move somewhere else.
 Sometimes, he’d pretend he was interested in an unknown movement.
 He would also get up and move when I’d sit down beside him when he was lying on the floor.
-If anyone in my family gave him a Bear hug, he would oblige, happy or not, except for me.
+If anyone in my family gave him a Bear hug, he would oblige, happy or not, except when anyone meant me.
 I’d almost be close enough for a hug, and he’d casually walk off like no. big. thing.

 But I loved him every second of every day.
 And, though it might pain him to say it, he loved us.
 So well.